elijahcarrel/inbox-comics/README.md

 1. Clone the repo with `$ git clone https://github.com/elijahcarrel/inbox-comics.git`.
 1. `$ cd ./inbox-comics`
 1. Install tools you might or might not already have.
-    1. Install Homebrew by following the instructions at <brew.sh>.
+    1. Install Homebrew by following the instructions at <https://brew.sh>.
     1. Install npm with `$ brew install npm`.
     1. Install MongoDB with `$ brew install mongodb`.
     1. Install Zeit Now with `$ npm install -g now`
 1. Install client package dependencies with `$ cd ./client` and `$ npm install`.
 1. Install server package dependencies with `$ cd ./server` and `$ npm install`.
-1. Get a database dump from the server by following the instructions on <cloud.mongodb.com> after logging in with your credentials.
+1. Get a database dump from the server by following the instructions on <https://cloud.mongodb.com> after logging in with your credentials.

 ### Starting the server locally